-Telecommuting and remote work allows employees to work from an alternative workplace instead of their primary location at Southwestern Law School.
+Telecommuting and remote work allow employees to work from an alternative workplace instead of their assigned primary work location at Southwestern Law School.
+Telecommuting and remote work also allow Southwestern to hire or assign employees to work fully or partially at an off-campus work location

-This Policy applies whenever a Southwestern employee telecommutes for work, including under the "Telecommuting Programs and Early Friday Release Policy" and the "Guidelines for Intermittent Remote Work," when a pandemic or natural disaster necessitates telecommuting, as an ADA accommodation, or when a position has been designated as fully or partially remote.
+This Policy applies when a Southwestern employee telecommutes for work, including under the "Telecommuting Programs and Early Friday Release Policy" and the "Guidelines for Intermittent Remote Work," when a pandemic, natural disaster, or other circumstance necessitates telecommuting, as an ADA accommodation, or when a position has been designated as fully remote.
 Employees requesting to telecommute as a reasonable accommodation for a disability should follow Southwestern's procedures for requesting reasonable accommodations.